 - Most of the commentary for Arrested Development is hilarious.
 Most episodes are commented by lots of the cast at the same time, and they have fun teasing each other.
 On one George-heavy episode the rest of the cast calls Jeffrey Tambor on the phone, and he plays along while driving until cut off in a tunnel.

 - Mad Men features scads of commentary, with two tracks for almost every episode.
 The quality varies widely, though.
-John Hamm and John Slattery together are ridiculously funny, as are Christina Hendricks and Robert Morse, and Alison Brie and Vincent Kartheiser.
-Elizabeth Moss is a boat anchor, though, especially in the first season commentaries, where she spends three whole episodes going on at excruciating length about how challenging and rewarding her fat suit acting was.
+Jon Hamm and John Slattery together are ridiculously funny, as are Christina Hendricks and Robert Morse, and Alison Brie and Vincent Kartheiser.
+Elizabeth Moss is a boat anchor, though, especially in the first-season commentaries, where she spends three whole episodes going on at excruciating length about how challenging and rewarding her fat suit acting was.

 - Treme has a slew of great ones by the cast and crew, plus two radio personalities who write a blog about the show's music.
 Plenty of information about filming in New Orleans, cultural phenomena that the show doesn't fully explain, the few historical liberties taken, and identities of locals who were given small roles.
 Also, David Simon says that he's written a request for a second line into his will, complete with song list, which will probably be the only one his particular cemetery will ever see.